BYU-CS-Course-Ops/markdowndata/README.md

 ## Example Usage

-To convert a markdown file to a JSON-like object, you can use the following code:
+To convert a markdown file to a JSON object, you can use the following code:

 ```python
 import markdowndata